Internet Access Policy

 • It is the responsibility of parents to determine what materials are appropriate for their own children.

-• Copyright and licensing rules must be observed.
+• Copyright and licensing rules must be observed and complied with.

 • Internet equipment and software must be used as installed and may only be altered by library staff.

-• The library expressly prohibits any use of library computers for illegal activities, or to access material that contains or makes reference to explicit sexual materials as defined in 18 Pa.
+• The library expressly prohibits any use of library computers for illegal activities, or to access material that contains or refers to explicit sexual materials as defined in 18 Pa.
 C.S. § 5903, is obscene, contains child pornography, or is harmful to minors.

 • Computer time is limited to provide access to as many users as possible.
 A user must promptly relinquish a computer at the end of a session when the computer is assigned to a patron on the waiting list.